10-Q 1 aap-20241005.htm 10-Q aap-20241005

 Denominator

-(1) For the twelve weeks ended July 13, 2024 and July 15, 2023, 491 thousand and 402 thousand restricted stock units (“RSUs”) were excluded from the diluted calculation as their inclusion would have been anti-dilutive.
-For the twenty-eight weeks ended July 13, 2024 and July 15, 2023, 385 thousand and 289 thousand RSUs were excluded from the diluted calculation as their inclusion would have been anti-dilutive.
+(1) For the twelve weeks ended October 5, 2024 and October 7, 2023, 570 thousand and 515 thousand restricted stock units (“RSUs”) were excluded from the diluted calculation as their inclusion would have been anti-dilutive.
+For the forty weeks ended October 5, 2024 and October 7, 2023, 536 thousand and 299 thousand RSUs were excluded from the diluted calculation as their inclusion would have been anti-dilutive.

-The Company grants options to purchase common stock to certain employees under the Company’s 2023 Omnibus Incentive Compensation Plan.
+The Company grants time based RSUs, market based RSUs and options to purchase common stock to certain employees under the Company’s 2023 Omnibus Incentive Compensation Plan.
 The general terms of the time-based and market-based RSUs and stock options are similar to awards previously granted by the Company.
 The Company records compensation expense for the grant date fair value of the option awards evenly over the vesting period.

-During the twelve and twenty-eight weeks ended July 13, 2024, the Company granted the following time-based and market-based RSUs:
+During the twelve and forty weeks ended October 5, 2024, the Company granted the following time-based and market-based RSUs:

 Time-based RSUs